-A new calculator – BREAM2 - for bystander and resident exposure to pesticide spray drift from agricultural applications by a boom sprayer has been developed.
+The BREAM2 calculator - for bystander and resident exposure to pesticide spray drift from agricultural applications by a boom sprayer is available to download.

 It differs from the original BREAM calculator in the way that the relationship between airborne spray and potential dermal exposure is described, following additional research.
 The uncertainty in this relationship is reduced and the variability is more accurately captured in the model.
 A statistical comparison between the new model and field data shows that BREAM2 is a better predictor than BREAM of potential dermal exposures.

 The predicted 75th and 95th percentiles of potential dermal exposure are reduced compared with BREAM under normal operating conditions.